 It’s not much larger than a slider, yet the Shojonator packs more flavor into its petite package than many burgers twice the size.
 Spice, smoke, and umami—from ingredients including a Velveeta-like “kimcheese,” smoked hoisin barbecue sauce, sriracha aioli, and grilled Applewood bacon—mingle together gloriously between the beef and halves of a fluffy house-made bao bun.
 Think it sounds like too much?
 Rest assured that it’s actually just right.
 In fact, you’ll probably want two.
 9A Tyler St., Boston, 617-423- 7888, shojoboston.com.

-There’s not a dude in the bunch at this Financial District burger bar, open only into afternoon.
 Not for the faint of heart, Wheelhouse’s gloriously greasy Breakfast Burger piles everything you love about the morning meal— right down to the coffee grounds—into a bun.
 Chef Jon Chase dusts earthy dark roast and a garlicky-sweet spice rub onto the sandwich’s two Kinnealey Meats chuck patties, then throws bacon, American cheese, and a gooey fried egg on top for the ultimate indulgence any time of day.
 Warning: may be nap-inducing.
-63 Broad St., Boston, 617-422- 0082, wheelhouseboston.com.
+Opening in 2020 at High Street Place, wheelhouseboston.com.